 The concept of an omnichannel selling strategy is that businesses meet customers wherever they are.
 This might be offline or online, through email or social media, print advertising or viral video content.

 A good omnichannel strategy connects customers with the store location or online store from where they already are.
-This might include adding checkout links to social media posts to make it easy for people to purchase the products they are connecting with online or creating shoppable posts on Instagram and TikTok.
+This might include adding checkout links to social media posts to make it easy for people to purchase the products they are connecting with online, taking advantage of Whatsapp Business to enhance customer engagement and streamline communication or shoppable posts on Instagram and TikTok.

 Square Online Checkout makes it easy for businesses of all shapes and sizes to establish a strong online presence and link social media channels to an online checkout at the touch of a button.